 Apache’s presence in the Gulf Coast and Gulf of Mexico includes fee acreage in southern Louisiana and interest in deepwater exploration and development.
-In Louisiana, Apache manages 270,000 acres of land to protect swamps and marshes and the species that call these areas home.
+In Louisiana, Apache manages 270,000 acres of land to protect swamps, marshes and the species that call these areas home.
 The company’s efforts include rebuilding shorelines to keep out saltier waters that harm marsh grasses and supporting sustainable harvesting and ranching operations that have helped bring back alligators from the brink of extinction.

 In the Gulf of Mexico, the company has interest in several deepwater exploration and development offshore leases.
-In 2013, when the company sold substantially all of its offshore assets in water depths less than 1,000 feet, it retained a 50% ownership interest in deeper targets and access to existing infrastructure, providing future optionality.
+In 2013, when the company sold its offshore assets in water depths less than 1,000 feet, it retained a 50% ownership interest in deeper targets and access to existing infrastructure, providing future optionality.

 Please note the data on this page is current as of Dec.
 31, 2022.
 For the latest on Apache’s U.S. operations, see the company’s quarterly updates and disclosures on the Investors page.